iterative/dvc.org/content/docs/command-reference/remote/modify.md

 - `hdfscli_config` - path to a `HdfsCLI` cfg file.
-WebHDFS access depends on `HdfsCLI`, which allows the usage of a configuration file by default located in `~/.hdfscli.cfg`.
+WebHDFS access depends on `HdfsCLI`, which allows the usage of a configuration file by default located in `~/.hdfscli.cfg` (Linux).
 In the file, multiple aliases can be set with their own connection parameters, like `url` or `user`.
 If using a cfg file, `webhdfs_alias` can be set to specify which alias to use.

   ```dvc